-From 1972 through 1998 Jeffrey gained national recognition as a fine artist for his commissioned illustration, wildlife art and figurative portraits.
+From 1972 through 1998, Jeffrey gained national and international recognition for his design, illustration, wildlife art, figurative portraits, impressionistic landscapes and expressionistic paintings.

-“There are questions,” Jeffrey poses.
-“Is my art a galactic landscape or a micro-scape?
-Is it nature, technology, or both?
-Does it represent past, present or future?”
+“The question is”, Jeffrey poses, “Is my art a vast galactic landscape or a micro-scape?
+Is it nature, civilization or both?
+Does my art express past, present or future?”